St. Lawrence the Martyr Roman Catholic Churchin-person Doors Open Hamilton

 St. Lawrence the Martyr Roman Catholic Church

-Built in 1890, St. Lawrence is designed in the Romanesque style.
-With its open plan, stained-glass windows, interior artwork, 1908 Casavant Frères pipe organ and 7.6-metre-high (25-foot) Carrera marble altar, St. Lawrence is a treasure in Hamilton’s north end.
-Join them as they celebrate their 133rd anniversary this year.
-Tea, coffee, juice and homemade sweets and snacks will be available.
+Built in 1890, this church was designed in the Romanesque style.
+With its open plan, stained-glass windows, interior artwork, 1908 Casavant pipe organ and 7.6-metre-high (25-foot) Carrera marble altar, St. Lawrence is a treasure in Hamilton’s north end.
+There will be live demonstrations of the organ being played throughout the weekend, and complimentary food/drink at noon on May 5.

 By the end of the 19th century, Hamilton’s need for a Catholic church in the north end resulted in the construction of this Romanesque-style brick-and-cut-stone edifice.
 Dominated by its imposing four-storey tower, buttresses also divide the front façade into three bays.
 The main entrance contains a fine rose window.
 Of note are the Italian marble main altar and pulpit.